IndomieGorengSatu/Mie/README.md

-## What did the dog say to the two trees?
-Bark bark.
+## Did you hear about the cow who jumped over the barbed wire fence?
+It was udder destruction.